Skip to content

 • Patterns are matched relative to the Godot project root.

-• Multiple patterns are OR’d — a file matching any pattern is protected.
+• Multiple patterns are OR’d.
+A file matching any pattern is protected.

 • Invalid glob syntax is silently ignored.